kdeldycke/mail-deduplicate/docs/development.rst

 Which boils down to the following rules of thumb regarding stability:

 * **Patch releases** (``0.x.n`` → ``0.x.(n+1)`` upgrades) are bug-fix only.
-  These releases must not break anything and keeps backward-compatibility with ``0.x.*`` and ``0.(x-1).*`` series.
+  These releases must not break anything and keep backward-compatibility with ``0.x.*`` and ``0.(x-1).*`` series.

 * **Minor releases** (``0.n.*`` → ``0.(n+1).0`` upgrades) includes any